- Search for a Leaflet

 - If you are not sure a medicine is working, contact your doctor but continue to give the medicine as usual in the meantime.
 Do not give extra doses, as you may do harm.

 - Only give this medicine to your child.
-Never give it to anyone else, even if they seem to have the same condition, as you are likely to do them harm.
+Never give it to anyone else, even if their condition appears to be the same, as this could do harm.

-If you think someone else may have taken some diazepam by accident, contact your doctor straight away for advice.
+If you think someone else may have taken some diazepam by accident, contact a doctor straight away for advice.

 - Make sure that you always have enough medicine.
 Order a new prescription at least 2 weeks before you will run out.

 - Make sure that the medicine you have at home has not reached the ‘use by’ date on the packaging.
 Give old medicines to your pharmacist to dispose of.

 Where should I keep this medicine?